Charan-Boddapati/DA323_Final_Assignment/README.md

 **[Watch the explanation video on YouTube](https://youtu.be/yKmhQB4742M)**

 ---

 ## Conclusion

-- PixelPlayer is a system that links sound and vision without labels
+- PixelPlayer links sound and vision without any manual labels
-- It learns to separate and localize audio sources in videos
+- It separates and localizes sounds in video using self-supervised learning
-- It works using only unlabeled video and audio — very scalable and powerful
+- It shows strong results on the MUSIC dataset and works well even for humans

-The paper opens up new ideas in audio-visual learning and self-supervised training.
+This paper gives new direction in how sound and vision can help each other in AI.

 ---